-3. Current level
+3. Current levels

-The current levels report displays device information for each of all eligible devices on the target loop (specified by user) or on all eligible devices on all loops if user specifies target loop as '0'.
-Eligible devices will be those present in the configuration and also detected as present on the real loops.
-Browsing through target address can be done using Up/Down keys.
-User can indicate the device address to start with, but only if he indicated loop number as 1, 2, or 3.
+The current levels report displays real-time device information for all eligible devices on the target loop or for all eligible devices on all loops if you specify a target loop or select all.
+Eligible devices are those present in the configuration and also those detected as present on the SLC addressable loops.
+You can indicate the device address to start with, but only if you indicated the loop number as 1, 2, or 3.